Contact Us

 International Energy Agency, 2025

 The IEA frames AI energy demands through the lens of data centers and their components.
-It provides a practical breakdown of where electricity is consumed within a data center and offers a global outlook on the growth of data center electricity consumption.3
+It provides a breakdown of where electricity is consumed within a data center and offers a global outlook on the growth of data center electricity consumption.3

 Global electricity consumption from data centers: